JumboCode/MoreThanWords/README.md

 Note: you should only be branching and merging into the staging branch.
 Nothing should ever go direcly into the production branch.

 ### Committing
+Before commiting, make sure to run `sh setup.sh` to remove your IP Address and will remove any changes to app.config.js

 Commit early and often on your feature branch!
 Commit with the help of SourceTree (I'll give instructions) or through the command line.
 ```
 sh setup.sh